Skip to Main Content

 I’Aria Blackmon

-I’Aria Blackmon is a sophomore at Normal Community High School and is involved in track.
-This is her first year working on the Inkspot, she is a staff writer.
+I’Aria Blackmon is a junior at Community and is involved in track.
+She is a senior staff writer.

 On the weekend, I enjoy talking to my friends and going out.